 - 5, 4, 3, 2, A

 Note that an unpaired low hand is always ranked from its highest card downwards.
 So for example, hand #10 is known as a ‘Six-low’ because its highest card is a Six.
 Hand #9 is a ‘Nine-low’, and Hand #5 is a ‘King-low’.
 In poker slang, you distinguish between close low hands by going further down the ranks, so hand #11 would be called a ‘Six-Four low’, which beats hand #10, a “Six-Five low”.

 Before a game of Razz begins, all players ante a nominal amount (the exact amount depends on the game, and is displayed in the table’s title bar).
 This is the cost of being dealt into the hand.
-For example, in the image shown above the ante is $0.15 in a $1/$2 game.
+In a game with limits of $1/$2, for example, the ante would be $0.15.

 Each player is initially dealt three cards, two hidden hole cards and one face up.
 In Razz, the player with the highest exposed card is the ‘bring-in’, and is forced to start the action.
 They must make another nominal bet (again, the exact size of the bring-in depends on the game) or, if they choose, a full bet in the lower betting increment.
 Action continues clockwise around the poker table until betting is complete for the round.

 Each player now receives another exposed card, called ‘Fourth Street’.
 The first player to act is the player with the strongest (lowest) exposed hand.
 By rule, this player may either check or bet.
 The amount will be a small bet ($1 in a $1/$2 game).
 There is a round of betting.